blacknodes/OneClickNodeCelestia/README.md

 ## Important
 This tool does not generate the `make cel-key` because of the security concerns please follow the official tutorial for any help from [here](https://docs.celestia.org/nodes/celestia-node/).
-Final dir should look like this
+Final dir should look like this-

 ![dir](https://github.com/subhamgurjar/OneClickNode/assets/85839823/83c61ab4-89eb-4045-b437-b6fc1c88b1db)